Lab: Debugging

 Before you run a program in the debugger, you need to tell the debugger where you want it to pause execution.
 If you don't, the debugger executes the entire program to completion and you don't get a chance to use the debugger features.

-The new breakpoint is indicated by the small dot on the left of
+The new breakpoint is indicated by the small dot on the left of the statement.

 You should set a breakpoint next to the first statement of the main method.
 That's where program execution will halt in the debugger.

-Now to start a program in the debugger, select Debug
+Now to start a program in the debugger, select Debug (instead of Run) from the Run menu.

-The first time you run the debugger, Eclipse asks you whether you
+The first time you run the debugger, Eclipse asks you whether you want to switch to the Debug perspective.
+You should check the Remember my decision checkbox and click Switch.

 2. The Debug Perspective